Israeli police question Netanyahu in telecom corruption case

-JERUSALEM, March 26 (Reuters) - Israeli police questioned Prime Minister Benjamin Netanyahu on Monday over his alleged dealings with the country’s largest telecommunication company, Israel Radio said, in one of three corruption cases weighing on the leader’s political future.
+JERUSALEM (Reuters) - Israeli police questioned Benjamin Netanyahu on Monday over his alleged dealings with the country’s largest telecommunication company, a police spokesman said, one of three corruption cases weighing on the prime minister’s political future.

-It was the second time the prime minister had been questioned in the investigation.
-He is suspected of awarding regulatory favours to Bezeq Telecom Israel in return for favourable coverage on a news site the company’s owner controls.
+It was the second time Netanyahu has been questioned in the investigation into allegations he awarded regulatory favours to Bezeq Telecom Israel in return for favourable coverage on a news site the company’s owner controls.

-Netanyahu has denied any wrongdoing and says he is the victim of a witch hunt.

-Video footage showed a police car pulling into the driveway of the prime minister’s official residence in Jerusalem.
-A police spokesman and a lawyer for the Netanyahu family declined comment.

-Bezeq has denied wrongdoing.
+After the session with police, Netanyahu issued a video on social media in which he said he was certain he would be cleared.

+“I am sure that after this meeting, and like all the other meetings, there will be nothing, because there was nothing,” he said.

+Two former Netanyahu confidants have agreed to turn state’s witness in the case.
+One is Shlomo Filber, the former director general of the Communications Ministry; the other is Nir Hefetz, a former Netanyahu spokesman.

 Police have yet to make a recommendation about charges in the case.

-Two former Netanyahu confidants have agreed to turn state’s witness in the case.
-One is Shlomo Filber, the former director general of the Communications Ministry,; the other is Nir Hefetz, a former spokesman of Netanyahu.

 In the two other cases in which police have already recommended that Netanyahu be charged with bribery, the final decision about whether to prosecute rests with the Israeli attorney general.
 That decision could be months away.